How to Spend the Perfect 24 Hours in Orlando: Itinerary for First-Time Visitors

 Aloft Orlando Downtown

-Like all the hotels in its portfolio, this Aloft hotel sits in the heart of the city center.
-Its characteristic funky room designs are sure to charm.
-You’ll also love cooling down in the outdoor pool.
+Like all the hotels we’ve stayed at in its portfolio, this Aloft hotel sits in the heart of the city center.
+We always love this chain’s characteristic funky room designs; they’re sure to charm!
+After a day in the hot Florida sun, we can hardly think of anything better than cooling down in the hotel’s outdoor pool.

 Embassy Suites Orlando Downtown

 For a little extra space, grab a room at this mid-range hotel.
-All the suites center around a spacious sitting area for your comfort.
-Amenities include an outdoor pool and fitness center.
+We’re big fans of these spacious suites, centering around a sitting area for your comfort.
+Amenities here include an outdoor pool and fitness center.

 Grand Bohemian Hotel Orlando

-One of the city’s top luxury hotels, the Grand Bohemian Hotel is bound to get your attention.
+One of the city’s top luxury hotels, the Grand Bohemian Hotel truly catches our attention.
 The hotel sits in the city’s Arts District.
-Rooms showcase regal elegance mixed with modern amenities.
+We’re sold on these luxurious rooms, showcasing regal elegance mixed with modern amenities.
 The views from the rooftop pool are outstanding.

 More Orlando itinerary ideas